britter/website/src/content/blogs/2024-12-20-hello-world.md

 # Exciting News: I’m Going Freelance in 2025!

 I’m thrilled to share with you that starting in **January 2025**, I will be embarking on a new chapter in my professional journey as a **freelancer**.
-After years of working at **Gradle, Inc.**, I’ve decided to take the leap and use my experience and expertise to help businesses, teams, and individuals thrive in the ever-evolving world of software development and infrastructure.
+After years of working at **Gradle Inc.**, I’ve decided to take the leap and use my experience and expertise to help businesses, teams, and individuals thrive in the ever-evolving world of software development and infrastructure.

 Throughout my career, I’ve had the opportunity to lead and contribute to exciting projects, work with brilliant teams, and drive innovations that have shaped the way software is built, deployed, and maintained.
 As I take this next step, I’m excited to offer a range of services that will help companies scale their engineering practices, optimize their build systems, and grow more efficiently.